-Using MHA to make MySQL running on Amazon EC2 redundant
+Making MySQL running on Amazon EC2 redundant using MHA

 overview

-When running MySQL on AWS, you would normally use Amazon RDS/Aurora.
+When running MySQL on AWS, you would typically use Amazon RDS/Aurora.

-But what ifA profound reasonIf you need to install and operate MySQL on EC2,
+But ifProfound reasonIf you need to install and operate MySQL on EC2,

-In this article, we will introduce how to achieve failover in an EC2 environment using MySQL-MHA.
+This article describes how to implement failover in an EC2 environment using MySQL-MHA.

 Server Information